rupalibansal/EatYourHeartOut/README.md

 Automation – of workflow so every is updated
  Retire unpopular food on their menu
  Customer satisfaction

-Tools & Technology : Google Suite , Google Drive, File Bin, Microsoft PowerPoint presentation, Snagit and Canva Outputs just scroll on these pages as I mention ServicePortal, Reports, Digitized forms, Dashboards, Email Notifications
+Tools & Technology : Google Suite , Google Drive, File Bin, Microsoft PowerPoint presentation, Snagit and Canva

+ServicePortal, Reports, Digitized forms, Dashboards, Email Notifications